Purism (company)

 Purism, SPC is an American computer technology corporation based in San Francisco, California and registered in the state of Washington.

-Purism manufactures the Librem personal computing devices with a focus on software freedom, computer security, and Internet privacy.
+Purism manufactures the Librem personal computing devices with a focus on software freedom, computer security, and internet privacy.
 In addition to hardware, Purism also maintains PureOS, an operating system along with Librem One, a suite of software as a service based on open standards.

 History

-Purism was founded in 2014 with the start of a crowdfunding campaign for the Librem 15, an attempt to manufacture an Intel-based high-end laptop for Linux with "almost no proprietary software".
+Purism was founded in 2014 with a crowdfunding campaign for the Librem 15, An attempt to manufacture an Intel-based high-end laptop for Linux with "almost no proprietary software".
 A second campaign funded development of a 13-inch model with hardware switches to disable the microphone and camera as a privacy feature.
-Kill switches were also added to the 15-inch model.
+These hardware switches were also added to the 15-inch model.

 The two campaigns raised US$1,052,174 from 1,042 initial backers, and production began at the end of 2015.
 In 2017 Purism announced its transition from a build to order to a build to stock order fulfillment model.

 Purism reincorporated as a social purpose corporation in February 2017 and announced the change in May.

+In 2023, the company was criticized for inconsistent messaging and enforcement of their refund policy, rejecting refunds for multiple customers having valid refund requests.
+Louis Rossmann covered Purism in two videos: the first described one customer's refund request experience and Rossmann's disdain for Purism's behavior; the second described an impassioned email addressed to Rossmann from a former Purism associate, describing the situation from their perspective with the goal of removing the critical video.
+Rossmann did not remove the video.

 Products

 PureOS

-Purism manages development of PureOS, a free Linux distribution based on Debian.
+Purism manages development of PureOS, a free Linux distro based on Debian.
 PureOS mostly ships with software from the Debian software repository but has all software removed that violates Purism's guidelines and the GNU Free System Distribution Guidelines.
 PureOS was endorsed by the Free Software Foundation in December 2017.
 Librem laptops ship with PureOS by default and an optional Qubes OS Universal Serial Bus (USB) drive.
 Purism says that it is easy for Librem device owners to install alternative Linux distributions and that owners have the freedom to install any operating system that they desire.